Betty Shabazz: Immediately afterward

 Shabazz had difficulty sleeping for weeks after Malcolm X's assassination.
-She suffered from nightmares in which she relived the death of her husband.
-She also worried about how she would support herself and her family.
+She suffered from nightmares and worried how she would support her family.
 The publication of The Autobiography of Malcolm X helped, because Shabazz received half of the royalties.
 (Alex Haley, who assisted Malcolm X in writing the book, got the other half.
 After the publication of his best-seller Roots, Haley signed over his portion of the royalties to Shabazz.)

 Actor and activist Ruby Dee and Juanita Poitier (married to Sidney Poitier until 1965) established the Committee of Concerned Mothers to raise funds to buy a house and pay educational expenses for the Shabazz family.
 The Committee held a series of benefit concerts at which they raised $17,000.
-They bought a large two-family home in Mount Vernon, New York, from Congressmember Bella Abzug.
+They bought a large two-family home in Mount Vernon, New York, from Congress member Bella Abzug.

 Looking back, Shabazz said she initially made an "unrealistic decision" to isolate herself because of the injustice of her husband's assassination.
 She realized, however, that giving up because of her husband's death would not help the world.
 "It is impossible to create an environment for children to grow in and develop in isolation.
 It is imperative that one mix in society on some level and at some time."